eugejoh/pgtools/README.md

 \- Schema specification for database writing
 \- Simple genration of a `SQL` `CREATE TABLE` statements
 \- Array-operation friendly to accept a `list` of `data.frames` to write to PostgreSQL
+\- Easy addition of comments to tables and fields

 This is created for primary use among the Data/Programming team at CGHR to standardize and optimize the data storage and management workflow.